Skip to main content

 “Before every session, I verify conductivity, temperature, and dialysate composition to prevent treatment deviation.”

-Numbers signal accountability.
-Even juniors can quantify clinical hours or supervised rotations to show structured exposure.
+Numbers show accountability.
+Even if you’re just starting out, you can quantify clinical hours or supervised rotations to demonstrate your hands-on experience.

 See an example